 Startup Poker 2.0 is the flagship event of Startup Haven, a community-driven organization dedicated to connecting tech entrepreneurs with information, opportunities and each other.

-Each event draws 40 – 80 entrepreneur players as well as investors and members of the startup community; the stakes are kept low in deference to the bootstrapping startups and in keeping with the relationship-building mission of Poker 2.0.
+Each event draws 30 – 80 entrepreneur players as well as investors and core members of the startup community; the stakes are kept low in deference to the bootstrapping startups and in keeping with the relationship-building mission of Poker 2.0.
 You can request to be added to the invitee list by filling out the the Poker 2.0 application form.

-Startup Poker 2.0 began in early 2007 as a friendly, low-stakes poker game among a few Seattle entrepreneurs and investors who wanted to learn how to play the game better.
+Startup Poker 2.0 began in early 2007 as a friendly, low-stakes poker game among a few Seattle entrepreneurs, execs and investors who wanted to learn how to play the game better.
 With the blessing of spouses, the game would move from house to house.
 As the invitee list grew, the event out-grew the home-based venues (and the patience of our spouses) and so the event moved to a semi-permanent home — a large conference room at my own startup’s offices.